MrSwitch/css-in-the-shadow-dom/README.md

-## Backwards Compatibility CSS
+## Shadow's CSS and its Backwards Snapability

-These do not sit well together
+These do not sit well together in 2014 browsers

 	:host, .player{
 		background:black;
 	}

-[demo entwined styles](demo2.html) will break in other browsers.
+[demo entwined styles](demo2.html) will break in all but Chrome.

 Hack: Change it via javascript!